haekb/Jake-s-FO4-UI-Mod/readme.md

 The log file should be generated `My Documents\my games\Fallout4\F4SE` as `f4se.log`.
 You can use tail to live load the file.

 Note: Before I found out about this (Thanks [Scrivener](https://github.com/Scrivener07) for the tip!)
 I wrote a mini on screen debug logger.
 It's still semi-functional but it'll be removed eventually.
-You can activate it in the invetory screen by pressing scroll lock!
+You can activate it in the inventory screen by pressing scroll lock!

 # Fonts Fonts Fonts!